system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![Storage drive screws](./img/drive-screw-removal.jpg)

-4. Insert four screws into each 2.5" storage drive you wish to install.
+3. Insert four screws into each 2.5" storage drive you wish to install.

 ![Drive with screws installed](./img/drive-with-screws.jpg)

-5. Unscrew the two screws securing the drive bay's top cover.
+4. Unscrew the two screws securing the drive bay's top cover.

 ![Drive bay cover](./img/drive-bay-cover.jpg)

-6. Slide each 2.5" drive into one of the slots leading to the Thelio-IO boards.
+5. Slide each 2.5" drive into one of the slots leading to the Thelio-IO board.

 ![2.5" drive installation](./img/drive-installation.jpg)

 ## Replacing a GPU:

 Depending on which power supply is installed, Thelio Mira supports up to two 3-slot thick GPUs.
 There are three PCIe 4.0 x16 slots, however the bottom slot only has room for a 1-slot thick card, and is only accessible if the second slot does not have a 3-slot thick card installed.
 The top two slots can accommodate cards as wide as 3-slots.
-An even thicker GPU can be installed if only a single GPU is being used.
+An even thicker GPU can be installed in the top slot if only a single GPU is being used.
 Mixing NVIDIA and AMD GPUs is not recommended.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes